Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 **Step 2: Design a proof of concept solution (60 minutes)**

-Outcome: Prepare to present a solution for your target customer audience.
+Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience